konstantinjdobler/nlp-research-template/README.md

 The specified username should be your personal [`dockerhub`](https://hub.docker.com) username.
 This will make distribution and reusage of your images more easy.

 ## Development
 Development for ML can be quite resource intensive.
 If possible, you can make use of a more powerful host machine to which you connect to with your local PC and start your development on.

-This workflow is simplified a lot by using [VS Code](https://code.visualstudio.com/) with the [Remote-SSH-](https://code.visualstudio.com/docs/remote/ssh), and [Dev Containers-Extension](https://code.visualstudio.com/docs/devcontainers/containers).
-For more details, see [here](https://code.visualstudio.com/docs/remote/remote-overview).
-Typically, you would want to connect to the host machine via `SSH` and then open your `DEV Container` afterwards.
-The template already contains a `.devcontainer` directory, where all the settings for it are stored in JSON-format.
+Normally, you would set up the correct environment on the host machine as explained above but this workflow is simplified a lot by using `VS Code Dev Containers`.
+They allow you to develop inside a docker container with all necessary dependencies pre-installed.
+The template already contains a `.devcontainer` directory, where all the settings for it are stored, so you can start right away.
 <details><summary>VS Code example</summary>

 <p>

-After having installed both extensions, you set up your `DEV Container` in the following way.
+After having installed the [Remote-SSH-](https://code.visualstudio.com/docs/remote/ssh), and [Dev Containers-Extension](https://code.visualstudio.com/docs/devcontainers/containers), you set up your `DEV Container` in the following way.

 1. Establish the SSH-connection with the host by opening your VS Code command pallet and typing <code>Remote-SSH: Connect to Host</code>.
 Now you can connect to your host machine.
 2. Open the folder that contains this template on the host machine.
 3. VS Code will automatically detect the `.devcontainer` directory and ask you to reopen the folder in a DEV-Container.
 4. Press `Reopen in Container' and wait for VS Code to set everything up.

 When using this workflow you will have to adapt `"runArgs": ["--ipc=host", "--gpus", "device=CHANGE_ME"]` in [`.devcontainer/devcontainer.json`](.devcontainer/devcontainer.json) and specify the GPU-devices you are actually going to use on the host-machine for your development.
+Optionally you can mount cache files with `"mounts": ["source=/MY_HOME_DIR/.cache,target=/home/mamba/.cache,type=bind"]`.

 Additionally, you can set the `WANDB_API_KEY` in your remote environment; it will then be automatically mapped into the container.